|

 Fallacy of Exclusion : |

-Evidence which would change the outcome of an inductive argument is excluded from consideration. |
+Evidence which would change the outcome of an inductive

 E. Fallacies Involving Statistical Syllogisms |